Waccamaw silverside: Habitat and distribution

+The Waccamaw silverside is endemic to Lake Waccamaw, in southeastern North Carolina.
 Lake Waccamaw is a natural lake with an approximate surface area of 8934 acre and an average depth of 7.5 ft.
 Although it is fed by acidic swamp streams, the lake has a virtually neutral composition.
 This neutral condition, unusual among North Carolina's coastal plain lakes, is believed to be caused by the buffering effect of the calcareous Waccamaw Limestone formation, which underlies the lake and is exposed on the north shore.
 The Waccamaw silverside inhabits open water throughout the lake, where schools are commonly found near the surface over shallow, dark-bottomed areas.
+They are more likely to be found above areas with little vegetation.